 Start mixing the chopped chocolate or keto chocolate chips into the Champagne flavored cream with a folding motion (picture 3), to completely coat the chocolate that’s hasn’t melted yet.
 If the chocolate doesn’t melt fully after some gentle mixing, turn on the stove on low and hold the sauce pan at a distance above the heat, while mixing the chocolate, until it’s completely melted (4).

 You might prefer to use a double-boiler for this, but I prefer this method.
-It’s not only easier – any drop of water might ruin my precious chocolate, so I prefer to keep everything around it very dry.
+Any drop of water might ruin my precious chocolate, so I prefer to keep everything around it very dry.

 Add the brandy or Cognac to the ganache after the chocolate is completely melted and the ganache is stable (5).
 I like to add a few drops of pink food coloring to the brandy before mixing it in, for the lovely pink chocolate color.
-At this stage, you can also add some scraped vanilla pod to the brandy before adding – just 1/8th of a teaspoon is enough to add some depth of flavor to this delicious Champagne truffles!
+At this stage, you can also mix some scraped vanilla pod into the brandy – just 1/8th of a teaspoon is enough.

 Pour the keto nama Champagne chocolate ganache into the selected container (picture 6).
-Leave it on the counter for about one hour to settle, then cover in plastic wrap and refrigerate it for 6 hours or until the next day before removing from the mold.
+Leave it on the counter for about one hour to settle, then cover in plastic wrap and refrigerate it for 6 hours or until the next day.

-If you used a hearts silicone chocolate mold you can skip this step: just unmold the keto heart truffles and dust them with the cocoa powder (or not).
-Put them on a beautiful gift box and pour your heart out on a card for your keto valentine!
+If you used a hearts silicone chocolate mold you can skip this step: just unmold the keto heart truffles and dust them with the cocoa powder.

 If you went the homemade chocolate mold route, you now need to cut the nama chocolate into small squares.

-I was totally over-excited when I got to the cutting stage of this recipe – the chocolate truffle block looked and smelled so yummy that I forgot to mark where to cut the squares first.
-So I ended up with one extra row of chocolate, and smaller squares overall.
+I was a bit over-excited when I got to the cutting stage of this recipe – the chocolate truffle block looked and smelled so heavenly that I forgot to mark where to cut the squares first.
+So I ended up with one extra row of chocolates, and smaller squares overall.
 Not a big deal, I’m eating them all either way.

-But, if you want the perfect copycat Royce’ nama Champagne experience, you need to measure and mark 3 by 4 cuts on the edges of the chocolate block, for a total of 20 chocolate squares.
-You can see a picture of the chocolate cut “correctly” in my other low-carb nama chocolate recipe, in matcha flavor, that one looks exactly like it came out of the Royce’ chocolate box!
+But, if you want the perfect sugar-free copycat of Royce’ nama Champagne, you need to measure and mark 3 by 4 cuts on the edges of the chocolate block, for a total of 20 chocolate squares.
+Check my other keto nama recipe in matcha flavor, that one looks exactly like it came out of the Royce’ chocolate box!

 Adding some cocoa powder is the finishing touch that makes this keto chocolate truffles look truly sophisticated, and add another layer of flavor.
-Make sure you use Dutch process cocoa powder, not the natural one, for smoothness.
-The natural cocoa powder is bitterer and acidic, and it will “fight” with the delicate, fruity flavors of the Champagne truffles.
+Make sure you use Dutch process cocoa powder, not the natural one.
+Natural cocoa powder is bitterer and acidic, and it will “fight” with the delicate, fruity flavors of the Champagne truffles.

 Using a fine mesh sieve, sprinkle the Dutch cocoa powder in a fine layer that completely covers the truffles before separating them.
 This way, you’ll get the truffles as in my pictures – a layer of cocoa on top, and the pink Champagne chocolate on the sides.